Areas of Focus

 Home / Areas of Focus / Self-Criticism

-Self-criticism is considered to be an aspect of personality and involves a negative self-evaluation.
-It is often experienced as an attacking inner voice reminding you of your inadequacies.
-Freud’s identification of the superego suggests that we all suffer, to differing degrees, at the hands of an Inner Critic.
-The internal critic demands perfection, appears to know how others think and feel about us, and generates an impression of badness about ourselves.
+Self-criticism is an aspect of personality involving negative self-evaluation.
+It is often experienced as an attacking inner voice that reminds you of your inadequacies.
+Freud's identification of the superego suggests that we all suffer, to differing degrees, at the hands of an Inner Critic.
+The Internal Critic demands perfection, claims to know how others see us, and generates a pervasive sense of being bad.

-A dominant internal critic is characterised by the over-generalization of negative events, high standards, and the linking of negative experiences to imagined deficiencies in character or performance.
-For example, a silly mistake is interpreted as a personal failure and evidence of overall uselessness.
-In turn, the personalization of events and negative re-framing have been associated with higher levels of negative emotion.
-These include shame, doubt, deficiency, low self-esteem, and poor self-confidence.
-Excessive self-criticism represents a risk factor for what is referred to as introjective depression.
+A dominant Internal Critic is characterised by over-generalisation of negative events, the imposition of exacting standards, and the linking of setbacks to imagined deficiencies in character or performance.
+For example, a minor mistake is read as a personal failure and proof of broader uselessness.
+This pattern of personalisation and negative reframing has been associated with elevated levels of negative emotion, including shame, doubt, feelings of deficiency, low self-esteem, and poor self-confidence.
+Excessive self-criticism is a recognised risk factor for depression.

-Given the impossibility of outright superego elimination, the sole remedy involves a modification of the destructive critic into a constructive critic.
-Simple steps to moderate the Inner Critic include developing an awareness of these thoughts, examining the evidence, and asking yourself what advice you would give to a friend.
-More importantly, the function of the internal critic requires examination.
-For example, ongoing self-criticism may be related to a drive for success, which may in turn correspond with a wish for parental approval.
-This points to the role of largely unconscious factors in our superego demands.
+Since the superego cannot be eliminated, the task is to soften the destructive critic into a constructive one.
+Simple steps to moderate the Inner Critic include developing awareness of these thoughts, examining the evidence, and asking yourself what advice you would give to a friend in the same position.
+More importantly, the function the internal critic serves requires examination.
+For example, ongoing self-criticism may relate to a drive for success that itself reflects a wish for parental approval.
+This points to the role of largely unconscious factors in the superego's demands.

 References